apache/incubator-heron/vagrant/README.md

 -->
 Vagrant VM for CI and debugging
 =================================
-Running `vagrant up master` will bring up an environment similar to the one used by Travis for CI.
-If the build fails, it can be inspected by entering the machine with `vagrant ssh master`.
+Running `vagrant up primary` will bring up an environment similar to the one used by Travis for CI.
+If the build fails, it can be inspected by entering the machine with `vagrant ssh primary`.
 When you're down with the VM, you can clean up with `vagrant destroy -f`.

 The advantage of this is you don't need to worry about the potential environment pollution, and others can reproduce the results from other platforms.